Skip to main content

 Nasal spray

-Cromolyn sodium nasal spray is available on prescription, or you can buy it without prescription at a pharmacy.
+Cromolyn sodium nasal spray is available on prescription, or you can buy it over-the-counter at a pharmacy.

 To make sure this is the right treatment for you, before you start using sodium cromoglicate nasal spray it is important that your doctor or pharmacist knows: